jdc-cunningham/baka-vida/DEVLOG.md

 9:00 PM
 Damn this progress is slow

+9:29 PM
+Ugh... idk why I don't want to do it

+I'd be driving Uber Eats right now but I'm supposed to build this app

+It would be faster to build a desktop app

+Idk being on my phone makes it more gamifiable where I'm looking at it more even when I'm out and about

 ### 03/22/2025

 I'm trying to work on this but I'm working two jobs.